Yogitha6/Q4JRaft/README.md

 Note: When you execute these commands, you see each server terminal printing details like creation of queue, results of push, pop, top, size etc.,

 ## Contacting us
-The best way to contact us is by creating a new issue in the issues section.
+The best way to contact us is by creating a new issue in the [issues section] (https://github.com/Yogitha6/Q4JRaft/issues/new).
 The issue tracker is used as a discussion forum.
 You can have a look at the existing discussions to get good insights on the code and features.
 You can also post a new issue for asking new questions about the code or for requesting any help.

 You can also reach out to us at yogitha164@gmail.com (Less Preferred)